 Parameter Description Value Editable in online mode?
 Used Address used If selected, this address is currently in use in a program.
-No Address Drum object address No Symbol Symbol The symbol associated with this object.
-Refer to the SoMachine Basic Operating Guide, Defining and Using Symbols for details.
-No Configuration Drum assistant Click to display the Drum Assistant (see page 221).
+No Address Drum object address A program can contain only a limited number of Drum objects.
+Refer to the Programming Guide of your controller for the maximum number of Drum objects.
+No Symbol Symbol The symbol associated with this object.
+Refer to the EcoStruxure Machine Expert - Basic Operating Guide, Defining and Using Symbols (see EcoStruxure Machine Expert - Basic, Operating Guide) for details.
+No Configuration Drum assistant Click to display the Drum Assistant, page 148.
 Yes (all parameters on the Drum Assistant window) Comment Comment A comment can be associated with this object.
 No